ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

 Intro to the Command Line
 ==========================

-Joe Fass

-jnfass@ucdavis.edu

 Getting There
 --------------------------------

 Secure SHell ... ssh.

     ssh [class#@]ganesh.genomecenter.ucdavis.edu

-You should immediately "log in" (start an interactive srun session) to the cluster, to avoid accidentally running anything that takes any processor time or memory on the shared head node (cabernet).

-    srun -t 1440 -c 4 -n 1 --mem 8000 --reservation workshop --pty /bin/bash

-You'll see, eventually:

-    srun: job ####### has been allocated resources

 To start off: there will be many commands that will fill your screen with text.
 There are multiple ways to clear the clutter, and have an empty screen: